Published 13 Mar 2023

 How to Use the Truck Inspection Checklist

 - Specify vehicle information – Input initial data such as vehicle type, vehicle identification type, license plate, model, and mileage.
-Attach a photo of the vehicle as well for precise identification.
+Attach a photo of the vehicle as well for visual reference.

 - Inspect vehicle parts individually – Completely go through the listed areas of vehicle parts to be checked.
 Make sure that you’re not missing anything and that the inspection is done in a detailed and factual manner.